 You can also work this pattern descending, which you can see in the D Dorian fingering below.

-To create 4ths, you play every third note, creating the intervals 8-5, 7-4, 6-3, etc. as you work your way down the Dorian scale.
+To create 4ths, you play every third note, creating the intervals 8-5, 7-4, 6-3, etc. as you work your way down the Dorian mode.

 Click to listen to dorian scales 2